davidcavazos/ai-platform-samples/notebooks/samples/tensorflow/transfer_learning/ai_platform_transfer_learning.md

 ### Authenticate your GCP account

-**If you are using AI Platform Notebooks**, your environment is already authenticated.
+**If you are using Vertex AI Workbench notebooks**, your environment is already authenticated.
 Skip this step.

 **If you are using Colab**, run the cell below and follow the instructions